 |Ollie is also pretty tough.
 He drives at supersonic speeds, crashes, and gets right back up.
 One solid little robot!||Dash seems tough, but I do worry when my littles try to pick him up by the head or mess with him while he’s moving.
 But no issues yet!||Tough and Resilient.
 Batteries hold quite a charge and can be charged through Micro USB.||Not able to answer this since the ones I’ve seen don’t seem to work very well in the first place.|

 I’d say the class set of Spheros I own show I’m pretty partial to this bot.
 However, I wish it would connect the way Ollie and Dash do.
+UPDATE: THANK YOU, SPHERO!
+The new SPHERO SPRK + edition has fixed the connectivity problems I discussed in this post!
 I’m also pretty in love with Dash from Wonder Workshop.
 Even though Dash and Dot might seem expensive to you, now that I’ve had them for a few months, I think the expense is totally worth it.
 It is one solid robot team.
 Plus, the apps and lesson plans from Wonder Workshop are high quality stuff.
 It depends on what your audience is though.
 Are you working with teens or younger children?
 School Library or Public?
 Do you want them to teach curricular concepts or for engaging students in the library?
-Spehro is really a great Bot for all ages.
+Sphero is really a great Bot for all ages.
 Even though Dash is designed for elementary age students, I still think Dash is a cool Bot for teenagers if you focus on programming it with the Tickle App.
-So read the reviews, decide what is most important for you and your library, and decide for yourself!
+So read the reviews, decide what is most important for you and your library, and decide for yourself! 🙂

 Edit: The Kibo Robot Kit by KinderLab Robotics is a great freestanding robot that requires no device.
 It’s great for kinesthetic learners because they “scan” the coding blocks and then set Kibo to “run.”